tomgade09/ElectronInMagneticBottle/README.md

 ## Classes and functions: A brief documentation

 Of course, this documentation will assume a working knowledge of Python.
-Any arguments defined as ```argument=something``` is optional.
+Any arguments defined as ```argument=something``` are optional.

 #### Classes